Sophia Elizabeth Strong Taylor, President of Taylor's Department Store

 193 Bratenahl Road

-Sophia Strong Taylor was widowed in 1892 and found herself owning one of the largest department stores in Cleveland, the William Taylor & Son Co., founded in 1870 by her father-in-law, William Taylor, positioning Sophia as the leading woman business leader in the community, yet she would not be permitted to vote for another twenty-seven years.
+Sophia Strong Taylor was widowed in 1892 and found herself owning one of the largest department stores in Cleveland, positioning Sophia as the leading woman business leader in the community, yet she would not be permitted to vote for another twenty-seven years.

 On April 21, 1870, William Taylor and Thomas Kilpatrick opened a one-room dry-goods store, known as Taylor, Kilpatrick & Company, on Euclid Avenue at Public Square.
 Thus began the retailing trend away from Superior Avenue to Euclid Avenue.
 “One price of all” was the pioneering principle.

 In 1885, William Taylor's son, John L., joined the partnership, and when Kilpatrick left the city in 1886, the store was renamed Wm.
 Taylor Son & Co.

 William Taylor died on December 20, 1887, leaving his son in active management of the firm.
 Just five years later, the unexpected death of John on November 7, 1892, posed a significant dilemma for store officials.
 Who would operate the growing enterprise?
 After much discussion, the board of directors appointed his widow, Sophia Strong Taylor, as president.
 The 31-year-old Mrs. Taylor was no stranger to the business.
 Her father had owned a very successful engineering firm.

 William Taylor Son & Co. erected a five-story building at 630 Euclid Avenue in 1907.
 Six years later, the company outgrew that floor plan and added four more floors.
 The architect on the building was J. Milton Dyer.